LinguaByte/XOXA/README.md

 Contributions:
 Feel free to fork this repository, open issues, and submit pull requests.
 Contributions to add new features or improve the application are always welcome!

+Disclaimer:
+There may be some code in this repository that I would like to modify or remove because it is beginning level.
+I've been neglecting this for a while, but I'm currently working to gradually resolve these problems.
+If you discover any open issues, feel free to report them, and I'll also take PRs.